hanserasmus/swarm-bookstack-backup/README.md

 # How?

+To be done on each Docker Swarm node where your apps might end up running:
 - Clone this down, copy the shell script to a directory of your choice and make sure it has executable rights with `chmod +x`.
 - Edit the variables inside the file to reflect your own environment.
 - Edit crontab to run this shell script at a time convenient to you.